Everything to Know About Hardwood Floor Care

 Homeowners may need to engage in some hardwood repair a few times a year, depending on their lifestyles.
 Following these tips can make it easier to remove minor stains and scratches and know when more complicated repairs are needed.

 People have a few things they can try to deal with a stain before consulting a professional.
+This is very important if you have hardwood flooring in your kitchen, where stains can accumulate frequently.
 It's best to follow the cleaning products and methods recommended by the flooring manufacturer.
 Failure to do so can result in additional damage to the floor that requires refinishing.

 Light-coloured stains, which indicate the stain has not gone very deep, may be relatively easy to remove.
 People with hardwood flooring with a wax finish can use a light touch of steel wool and follow it up with wax.
 Homeowners with hardwood flooring that has a urethane finish should use a specially designed hardwood floor cleaner.
 Dark stains often require refinishing.
 People may have some luck using a handheld iron without steam, with a cloth barrier to protect the wood.
 Otherwise, they may want to consult a professional before they take any other steps.